Listen to This Post

 If the vehicle does not start, roll, or steer it will most likely be forklifted on.
 Most auctions can do this easily.
 A mistake many buyers make is failing to have unloading assistance for these vehicles when they drive.
 These non-runners cannot be moved with a winch because the wheels are either locked or the damage is impeding the vehicle from rolling.
 This means they will not be able to roll the vehicle off.
 You may need to have a tow truck or forklift ready at the location on the day of delivery.

 If you are delivering a non-runner to a residence, please make proper arrangements for the vehicle to arrive by communicating all the details.

 Auto auction transport for an Inoperable Vehicle will cost $1.25 per mile for 1-500 miles.
 So, a 400 mile trip would cost $500.
 The cost per mile goes down the longer the distance, but the miles add up.
 Shipping an auction car that does not run for 1000 miles drops it to $.90 cents a mile, or $750.
 Get an instant quote with our calculator.

-When getting started. you will find body the open transporter as well as the enclosed carrier options for hauling from the auto auction.
+When getting started., you will find mostly the open transporter is used because it's the cheapest way to ship a car.
+You will also see many offer enclosed carrier options for hauling from the auto auction.